-It is relevant to be aware of practical daily issues in any country, Knowing how to find a plumber, which bus to take or simply where to buy a specific product, helps to feel comfortable in a new living environment.
+It is relevant to be aware of practical daily issues in any country.
+Knowing how to find a plumber, which bus to take or simply where to buy a specific product, helps to feel comfortable in a new living environment.
 Consequently, this chapter shall give volunteers a sense of orientation needed in the reality of Georgia which seems to be chaotic and confusing at the beginning but which possesses a logic of its own.
+Every country is characterised by a slightly different organisation of daily life arrangements.
+Georgia is no exception as for that.
+This chapter therefore provides practical information concerning staying in Georgia in order to make the newcomer's daily tasks easier.

-Practical Tips
+ractical Tips